Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Introduction

 \section{Introduction}

-Annotations are essential for a wide range of tasks, especially in fields with subjective judgements, such as content moderation, toxicity detection and hate speech detection.
+Annotations are essential for a wide range of tasks, especially in fields with subjective judgements, such as content moderation, toxicity, and hate speech detection.
 These tasks are especially important for training supervised learning models that remove or flag comments targeting vulnerable and minority groups in online spaces, where they are often vulnerable~\cite{un_hate_speech_targets, ucdavis_hate_speech}.
-However, annotations for such tasks are subjective and typically aggregated based on majority-voting~\cite{ivey-etal-2025-nutmeg, sokratis, petra_2022_handling, van_der_Velden}.
-This may at best limit the usefulness of the data, or at worst lead to biased and misconfigured systems~\cite{sap-etal-2019-risk, van_der_Velden}.

-The core of the problem is simple; if a comment targets marginalized groups, there can be cases where most annotators overlook it, while the few marginalized annotators vehemently disagree with the majority.
-These fundamental disagreements are then ignored via aggregation (e.g., majority label voting) or filtering (e.g., keeping only items with large overall annotator agreement).
-Racist comments that are presented with coded language (usually referred to as ``dog-whistles''~\cite{quaranto2022dog}) are a common example; these comments may not be picked up by most annotators, but only by ones belonging in the targeted minority.
-Furthermore, majority-group annotators may themselves be biased against minority groups as was the case for toxicity models disproportionally marking African American speech as ``toxic''~\cite{sap-etal-2019-risk}.
+However, in practice annotations are typically aggregated or filtered based on inter-annotator agreement or majority-vote~\cite{ivey-etal-2025-nutmeg, sokratis, petra_2022_handling, van_der_Velden}, which may at best limit the usefulness of the data, or at worst lead to biased and misconfigured systems~\cite{sap-etal-2019-risk, van_der_Velden}.
+Additionally, these practices may discard \emph{fundamental} disagreements between minority groups and the majority; for example, coded language may not be picked up by most annotators but only by ones belonging in the targeted minority~\cite{quaranto2022dog}, as shown in Fig.~\ref{fig:disagreement-vs-polarization}.
+Furthermore, majority-group annotators may themselves be biased against minority groups, e.g., toxicity models disproportionally marking \ac{aa} speech as ``toxic''~\cite{sap-etal-2019-risk}.

-\emph{Inter-annotator agreement} is often used to detect such cases~\cite{petra_2022_handling}.
-Metrics based on agreement mostly measure annotation variance, which may not be an optimal problem formulation for detecting such cases, and fundamentally constrain analysis on single-label annotation~(\S\ref{sec:related}). \emph{Polarization} is a better instrument in this regard, since it formulates annotation analysis as a cluster identification problem~\cite{Pavlopoulos2023, pavlopoulos-likas-2024} on the histograms of (ordinal) annotation values.
-While we can detect polarization~\cite{pavlopoulos-likas-2024, Pavlopoulos2023}, there is little work on how to detect whether it is actually caused by marginalized groups.
-An existing mechanism operating on individual comments~\cite{pavlopoulos-likas-2024}, operates only as a binary classifier, and as such does not produce quantifiable/comparable results.
-It also only tests for the extreme case where \emph{all} present polarization can be attributed to any single annotator group, which is extremely rare in real-life datasets (see Appendix~\ref{app:ann_details}).